 Refurbishment of the Documentation Centre’s consultation space, and its storage spaces for rare books, monographs, and iconographic records

 Pointe-à-Callière is planning to renovate its Documentation Centre, expanding its storage capacity in order to meet the needs of its growing document collections (monographs, periodicals, iconographic records), and to house its collection of ancient documents, which is comprised of about 600 titles.
-In the spring of 2014, a new storage room will be installed to hold the rare book collection.
+Since the spring of 2014, a new storage room have been installed to hold the rare book collection.
 Pointe-à-Callière also intends to increase its mobile shelving to accommodate many other volumes and future acquisitions.
 In addition to this, the Museum is also hoping to proceed with the renovation of the consultation space open to the public, with a view to making it more functional and welcoming.